 • Folding bikes that are not in the bike rack must remain folded until the passenger has fully left the train.

-Caltrain currently has two types of diesel trains:
+Caltrain currently has two types of trains: